modular-magician/terraform-provider-google-beta/website/docs/r/compute_subnetwork.html.markdown

   Setting this field to true will allow these packets to match dynamic routes injected via BGP even if their destinations match existing subnet ranges.

+* `enable_flow_logs` -
+  (Optional)
+  Whether to enable flow logging for this subnetwork.
+  If this field is not explicitly set, it will not appear in get listings.
+  If not set the default behavior is determined by the org policy, if there is no org policy specified, then it will default to disabled.
+This field isn't supported if the subnet purpose field is set to REGIONAL_MANAGED_PROXY.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.